DuqueDeTuring/books2explore/readme.md

 - Algorithm Design by KLEINBERG
 - Algorithms (4th Edition): Robert Sedgewick, Kevin Wayne: 8601419534142
 - Algorithms + Data Structures = Programs (Prentice-Hall Series in Automatic Computation) by Niklaus Wirth
-- Algorithms and Theory of Computation Handbook (Chapman & Hall/CRC Applied Algorithms and Data Structures series)	Algorithms and Theory of Computation Handbook (Chapman & Hall/CRC Applied Algorithms and Data Structures series) by Mikhail J. Atallah (Hardcover)
+- Algorithms and Theory of Computation Handbook (Chapman & Hall/CRC Applied Algorithms and Data Structures series) by Mikhail J. Atallah
 - Algorithms in C, Parts 1-5 (Bundle): Fundamentals, Data Structures, Sorting, Searching, and Graph Algorithms by Robert Sedgewick
-- Algorithms on Strings, Trees, and Sequences: Computer Science and Computational Biology	Algorithms on Strings, Trees, and Sequences: Computer Science and Computational Biology by Dan Gusfield (Hardcover)
+- Algorithms on Strings, Trees, and Sequences: Computer Science and Computational Biology by Dan Gusfield
 - Algorithms to Live By: The Computer Science of Human Decisions, Brian Christian
 - Algorithms Unlocked (MIT Press), Thomas H. Cormen
 - Algorithms, Fourth Edition: Book and 24-Part Lecture Series by Robert Sedgewick
 - All the Light We Cannot See: A Novel by Anthony Doerr
 - All the Mathematics You Missed: But Need to Know for Graduate School
 - Alone Together: Why We Expect More from Technology and Less from Each Other by Sherry Turkle
-- Always Day One: How the Tech Titans Plan to Stay on Top Forever	Always Day One: How the Tech Titans Plan to Stay on Top Forever by Alex Kantrowitz (Kindle Edition)
+- Always Day One: How the Tech Titans Plan to Stay on Top Forever by Alex Kantrowitz
 - An Infamous Past: E.M.
 Cioran and the Rise of Fascism in Romania, Marta Petreu
 - Ancient Egypt: Anatomy of a Civilization.
 By Barry J. Kemp
 - And: Phenomenology of the End (Semiotext(e) / Foreign Agents) (9781584351702): Franco "Bifo" Berardi: Books s(recomendado en podcast “Philosophy of our times”, episodio E104, 20180724)